Unit of study_

 ARCH9028: Conservation Methods and Practices

-The aims of this unit are to develop skills in the methods and practices of conservation at an accepted professional level, and to interpret and apply the theory taught in the mandatory core of the course in practical, on-site projects.
-The unit focuses on culturally significant structures and cultural landscapes and includes: locating, describing and recording components with possible heritage value; identifying and reading historic fabric; historic and archival research methods; thematic history methods; investigation natural systems, settlements; undertaking material and stylistic analysis; and the use of evaluation methodology to develop appropriate conservation actions (conservation and management plans, policies and strategies).
-At the end of the unit the student will successfully demonstrate: an understanding of the Australia ICOMOS Burra Charter and the ability to prepare, in accordance with current accepted professional practice, a conservation plan of a place or places of cultural significance.
-The assignments are constructed to allow each student to demonstrate his or her level of understanding of the accepted professional methodology and practice in the preparation and presentation of a conservation management plan.
+In this unit you will develop skills in the methods and practices of conservation management at a professional level, and apply the theory taught in the course in practical, on-site projects.
+The unit focuses on culturally significant structures and cultural landscapes and includes: understanding the process of significance assessment; identifying, describing and analysing elements of the chosen place; reading and interpreting historic fabric; historical and archival research methods; material and stylistic analysis; and the development of conservation policies to guide future management.
+A range of guests from government and industry provide insights into current challenges and accepted practice.
+At the end of the unit the student will successfully demonstrate an understanding of the Australia ICOMOS Burra Charter and the ability to prepare, in accordance with current accepted professional practice, a conservation plan of a place or places of cultural significance.

 Unit details and rules